 How to launch a re-engagement campaign:

-- To streamline the management process, don’t divide your audience into groups with narrower targeting.
+To streamline the management process, do not divide your audience into groups with narrower targeting.
 It won’t come in useful in this case.